Inukares/pet-shop/README.md

 # pet-shop-tutorial

-Truffle pet-shop tutorial with mior changes to the code.
+Truffle pet-shop tutorial with minor changes to the code.

 ## Prerequsites